vonvoo/docs/docs/source/2 factor authentication.rst

 * Provides critical features unavailable from other *Authenticator Apps*, including:

    - Open Source
-   - Encrypted backups to the Ente Auth cloud (only you, not Ente, retains the encryption keys)
+   - Encrypted sync/backups to the Ente Auth cloud (only you, not Ente, retains the encryption keys)
    - Quick recovery on another device

 .. note::